Dingo: Interactions with humans

 The first British colonists who settled at Port Jackson, in 1788, recorded the dingo living with indigenous Australians, and later at Melville Island, in 1818.
-Furthermore, they were noted at the lower Darling and Murray rivers in 1862, indicating that the dingo was possibly semi-domesticated (or at least utilised in a "symbiotic" manner) by aboriginal Australians.
+Furthermore, they were noted at the lower Darling and Murray rivers in 1862, indicating that the dingo was possibly semi-domesticated (or at least utilised in a "symbiotic" manner) by Aboriginal Australians.
 When livestock farming began expanding across Australia, in the early 19th century, dingoes began preying on sheep and cattle.
 Numerous population-control measures have been implemented since then, including a nation-wide fencing project, with only limited success.

-Dingoes are sometimes kept as pets, although their tendencies as wild animals are difficult to suppress.